lihaoyi/scala-js-workbench/readme.md

 To Use
 ------

+- Make sure you have Java 1.7 installed
 - Clone this from Github into a local directory
 - Add a dependency onto the scala-js-workbench project, e.g. in `project/project/Build.sbt`
 - Add `scala.js.workbench.buildSettingsX` to your project settings in `project/Build.sbt`